-With winter just around the corner and the darker mornings and evenings creeping in, we want to make sure you and your mates know how to stay safe this season.
+As you’re returning to campus, and with darker mornings and evenings here for a bit longer, we wanted to make sure you and your mates know how to stay safe this season.
 This article shares our top tips for staying safe on campus and when you’re travelling to and from it.
 Make sure to also check out our articles on how to stay safe on a night out and on your bike.

 Keep your belongings in your pocket and stay alert when travelling to or from campus and whilst you’re on it, particularly when it’s dark.
 Like in any big city, sometimes theft happens, but if your phone is safely in your pocket or bag you can keep any risk to a minimum.
-We also recommend you avoid wearing noise cancelling headphones, so you know what’s going on around you.
+We also recommend you avoid wearing noise cancelling headphones, so you know what’s going on around you and stick to well-lit roads and pavements as you travel around the city, avoiding underpasses where possible.

 Our mobile app SafeZone can be used to quickly connect you with our Campus Support and Security team if you feel unsafe, need immediate help or require first aid or wellbeing assistance.
 The app is free to download, easy to use, and operates across not just on our campus and accommodation areas, but also MMU and Salford campuses.
 We really encourage all students to download and make the most of this brilliant app.
 Find out more about SafeZone.